zoom/sample-registration-app/README.md

 #### Production

 You can use the `start` script to run the server in production mode.
-This allows the app to run faster but it does not log by default and does watch for files changes.
+This allows the app to run faster but it does not log by default and does not watch for files changes.

 ```shell
 npm run start